Electronics for lightweight and ultralight backpacking

-In 2017, my smartphone of choice is the iPhone SE (64GB).
-It has exceptional battery life and does absolutely everything I want it to do; the only way I’d improve it is to add water resistance.
+In 2018, my smartphone of choice remains the iPhone SE (64GB).
+It has good battery life and does absolutely everything I want it to do; the only way I’d improve it is to add water resistance.
 But it doesn’t matter what kind of smartphone you have.
 They are all good these days, and any modern smartphone will do everything the wilderness traveller could need.

 What I use a smartphone for

 Here’s what I use my smartphone for on the trail.

 1. Voice and text.
 For keeping in touch with people at home.
 Because I’m on the Three network, I get free roaming in most European countries, and I’ve found signal to be decent in the Highlands too.

 2. Digital navigation.
 This depends on the circumstances, but I use ViewRanger to a greater or lesser extent on every single trip.
 Sometimes it’s my primary method of navigation; sometimes it’s just for occasional position checks.
 ViewRanger is the most important app I have on my phone when I’m on the trail.
 For trips abroad, I use Gaia GPS.

 3. Travel information and documentation.
 I use a combination of the Trainline app and Bus Checker for planning public transport and purchasing tickets.
 The Trainline app also stores journey details.
 I keep a physical duplicate of all travel documentation in a pocket notebook.

 5. Social media.
 I try to keep this to a minimum when hiking.
 I have the Instagram app installed on my phone.
 I try to keep off Facebook and Twitter as much as possible when I’m hiking.